Al Green: Gospel recordings

 Continuing to record R&B, Green saw his sales start to slip and drew mixed reviews from critics.
 In 1979, he injured himself falling off the stage while performing in Cincinnati and took this as a message from God.
-He then concentrated his energies towards pastoring his church and gospel music.
+He then concentrated on pastoring his church and gospel music.

-From 1981 to 1989 Green recorded a series of gospel albums.
-While still under contract with Hi Records, Green released the 1980 album, The Lord Will Make a Way, his first of six albums on the Christian label Myrrh Records.
+From 1981 to 1989, Green recorded a series of gospel albums.
+While still under contract with Hi Records, Green released the 1980 album The Lord Will Make a Way, his first of six albums on the Christian label Myrrh Records.
 The title song from the album would later win Green his first of eight Grammy Awards in the Best Soul Gospel Performance category.
 In 1982, Green co-starred with Patti LaBelle in the Broadway play "Your Arms Too Short to Box with God".
 In 1984, director Robert Mugge released a documentary film, Gospel According to Al Green, including interviews about his life and footage from his church.
 In 1985, he reunited with Willie Mitchell along with Angelo Earl for He Is the Light, his first album for A&M Records.
 His 1987 follow-up, Soul Survivor, featured the minor hit, "Everything's Gonna Be Alright", which reached No. 22 on the Billboard R&B chart, his first top-40 R&B hit since "I Feel Good" in 1978.